 THE NEXT STEP AFTER SALVATION IS BAPTISM.

 The following are questions you can ask your child to help determine if they are ready to be baptized.
-After each question are some appropriate answers you might hear from your child in response.
-(Matthew 28:19-20, Mark 1:4-5, Acts 8:36-38) Once you’ve talked through these questions watch the video below about baptism with your child.
+After each question are some appropriate answers you might hear from your child in response (Matthew 28:19-20, Mark 1:4-5, Acts 8:36-38).

 Why do you want to be baptized?